 Above your Personal Allowance, the amount you pay depends on the amount you earn.
 In 2019/20: the first £12,500 is tax-free; you pay 20% tax on earnings between £12,500 and £50,000.
 Few students are likely to be earning over £46,350, but if you do, you pay 40% on this.

 Most employers deduct tax from your wages through PAYE ('Pay As You Earn'), and this is averaged out over the year.
 This means that although you may have a short-term job, you pay tax on your income as though your job was year-round and then you're entitled to a refund at the end of the tax year.

-You'll also pay income tax on income such as savings interest or Jobseeker's Allowance (JSA).
+You'll also pay income tax on income such as savings interest.

-The student Job Shops' organisation NASES produces helpful information on students and tax.
+The student Job Shops' organisation National Association of Student Employment Services NASES produces helpful information on students and tax.